Baystate Dental of Northampton

 If the thought of a root canal makes you feel uneasy, you’re definitely not alone.
 It’s a common misconception that the procedure is painful, but the use of numbing medicine should keep you comfortable throughout the procedure.

 If you have a severe toothache, let us help you by scheduling an appointment to learn if a root canal in Northampton may be right for you.
-Call us today at (413) 534-3098 or request an appointment online.
+Call us today at (413) 534-3098 or book an appointment online.

 Call our office at (413) 534-3098